LEADING OFF: Braves try to do better with bats, Burnes tough

 Zach Davies (1-2, 8.80) starts for Chicago in the series opener at Atlanta.

-The Diamondbacks off Monday.
-Merrill Kelly (1-2, 7.71) pitches on Tuesday when Arizona hosts San Diego.
+The Diamondbacks are off Monday.
+Merrill Kelly (1-2, 7.71) pitches on Tuesday, when Arizona hosts San Diego.

 BURNESING UP